Where the Boys Are: Reception

-Critical
+Critical response

 Variety called it "a potential box office whopper".

-American humanities professor Camille Paglia has praised Where the Boys Are for its accurate depiction of courtship and sexuality, illustrating once-common wisdom that she contends has been obscured by second-wave feminism:The theatrics of public rage over date rape are feminists way of restoring the old sexual rules that were shattered by my generation.
+American humanities professor Camille Paglia has praised Where the Boys Are for its accurate depiction of courtship and sexuality, illustrating once-common wisdom that she contends has been obscured by second-wave feminism:

+The theatrics of public rage over date rape are feminists' way of restoring the old sexual rules that were shattered by my generation.
 Because nothing about the sexes has really changed.
 The comic film Where the Boys Are (1960), the ultimate expression of '50s man-chasing, still speaks directly to our time.
 It shows smart, lively women skillfully anticipating and fending off the dozens of strategies with which horny men try to get them into bed.
 The agonizing date rape subplot and climax are brilliantly done.
 The victim, Yvette Mimieux, makes mistake after mistake, obvious to the other girls.
 She allows herself to be lured from her girlfriends and into isolation with boys whose character and intentions she misreads.
 Where the Boys Are tells the truth.
 It shows courtship as a dangerous game in which the signals are not verbal but subliminal.

-Accolades

-The film is recognized by American Film Institute in these lists: